 Madison loves to have an input and would often ask to see her photos on the playback screen.
 Having your child get involved in the creative process helps them to feel as though they have a say as to what their pictures look like.
 However, this doesn’t always work, just as these tips won’t work all the time.

 There are times when you just have to offer a bribe or a reward.
 For example, they could have their favorite treat if they let you take a photo or two for a few minutes.
 That almost always works for me.
 You can even include that treat into your picture.
 For example, Madison just loves popsicles, so if she sits, she gets another popsicle which I can incorporate into my shot.
 Win-win for both of us!

-If your child just isn’t the mood to take a photograph at that very moment, do something else.
-Have a chat with your child about the things that she loves, what she would like to do or even the things around her.
-Take the focus away from the photo shoot and get back to it at a later time.
+If your child just isn’t in the mood to take a photograph at that very moment, do something else.
+Have a chat with your child about the things that she loves, what she would like to do, or even the things around her.
+Take the focus away from the photoshoot and get back to it at a later time.
 Remember, it’s ok for you both to take a break.

 Sometimes 10 minutes may be all that your child will give you, while at other times she will be happy to provide you with an hour.
 Look for the cues for when your child has had enough.
 Remember, it’s ok to take a break and if they don’t want to continue, just stop.
 There’ll be other days.